HEALTHY MEALS PROGRAM

 Food is a basic necessity of life, and sharing a meal with others is one of the most effective bridges to relationship building.

-Our Healthy Meals Program is open to all women without questions or requirement that they show need.
-We serve delicious, hearty breakfasts and lunches, Monday through Saturday that improve the physical and emotional well-being of our guests.
+Our Healthy Meals Program is offered to every women without questions or requirement.
+We serve healthy, hearty breakfasts and lunches, Monday through Saturday that improve the physical health and emotional well-being of our guests.

 Lunch consists of high-quality, freshly-prepared dishes of grains, meat or fish, salad, fresh vegetables, fruit, and dessert.
 Menus are planned to emphasize nutritional content and diversity.
 Food preferences are accommodated, and vegetarian alternatives are available at every meal.
 We differ from traditional soup kitchens by offering lunch served restaurant-style by volunteers.
 Our guests sit together at tables with fresh flowers and lunch is served on china plates with flatware.
 Lunch is more than a meal; it is integral to our efforts to treat every woman in a trauma-informed model of care.
 Staff and volunteers treat every woman so to minimize the trauma that can accompany food insecurity.

-Ellen Abdow, owner and proprietor of Perennial Gardens, is a long-time volunteer at WLP, and built the herb garden on the grounds on Newbury Street.
+Ellen Abdow, owner and proprietor of Perennial Gardens and long-time volunteer at WLP, built the herb garden on the grounds on Newbury Street.
 Each spring we plant herbs in the raised beds that are harvested throughout the summer and fall to add fresh flavor and nutrients to the meals.
 Volunteers and guests help to keep the garden pruned and see firsthand the benefits of “from farm to table”!